UtrechtUniversity/abm4soc/Granovetter-Thresholds/README.md

 ## THINGS TO NOTICE

 How the riots spread under different threshold distributions and network shapes.
 Which are the conditions helping or hindering the spreading of the riots?

+## CREDITS

+This code is based on a Netlogo model originally by Giangiacomo Bravo, to be found at https://modelingcommons.org/browse/one_model/4784#model_tabs_browse_info, and considerably revised and extended by Rense Corten.